MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/collaborate-project-team-members-office-365-groups.md

 ---
-title: Collaborate with your project team members with Office 365 Groups
+title: Collaborate with your project team members with Microsoft 365 Groups
-description: How to collaborate with your Project Service team members through Office 365 Groups
+description: How to collaborate with your Project Service team members through Microsoft 365 Groups
 author: JohnPBurrows
 manager: kfend
 ms.service: dynamics-365-customerservice